What Things Are Not

-National Centre for Contemporary Arts
+National Center of Contemporary Arts

 Exploring and analyzing landscapes is an indirect anthropologic research, offering the possibility to analyze local populations and their behaviors, in which direction society is going and which compromises it is willing to make.